Annual Creekfest in Spring, Texas ~ So Much Free Fun!

 All of these buildings serve multiple functions.
 According to their website over 160 non-profit entities use the various spaces throughout the year.

-The Cypress Creek Christian Church and Community Center is located there.
+The Cypress Creek Christian Church and Community Center are located there.

 Also on the grounds is a state of the art performance facility and concert hall called The Centrum.
 Since 1997 they have been filling the 881 seats of the Centrum with people listening to all types of performances including those of the Houston Symphony Orchestra.
 Reportedly the acoustics are stellar!
 Attendees can view performances from the ground level and also the balcony.
 Reasonably priced tickets enable people to see everything from acrobatics to folk music and more.

-The Forum is also an acoustically wonderful space used for church services as well as lectures and other activities.
+The Forum is also an acoustically excellent space used for church services as well as lectures and other activities.
 It seats a total of 378 people on two levels.

 Other meeting spaces such as the 13,000 square foot building housing the Youth and Children’s Education Center have all kinds of non-profit groups including Girl Scouts, Boy Scouts, etc. meeting there.